About the Amps dashboard¶

 Note

-Source transforms were previously referred to as “custom domain tables”.
+Source transforms are also referred to as “custom domain tables”.

 Monitor Amps consumption for the Source transforms feature by: